-In this Guideposts Classics, Michael Learned tells how she found her path to prayer.
+In this story from October 1976, actress Michael Learned, Emmy-winning star of The Waltons, tells how she found her path to prayer.

 When I was growing up I was the oldest of six daughters, and now I’m the mother of a brood that includes three teen-aged boys, a tankful of fish, a bird, four cats and three dogs.